ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 To actually launch and then play Living Skyrim, follow these steps:

 1. Launch the copy of Mod Organizer 2 found inside your Living Skyrim folder.
 2. In the top-right corner of Mod Organizer, you'll see a large dropdown menu.
-Select SKSE [AKA Living Skyrim] from this dropdown menu.
+Select Living Skyrim [SKSE] from this dropdown menu.
+3. Click the large Run button.
-3. This is how Living Skyrim should always be launched.
+4. This is how Living Skyrim should always be launched.
 You can create a shortcut to this selection on your desktop, if you wish, using the Shortcut button directly below the large Run button.
-4. Once Skyrim starts, create a new game.
+5. Once Skyrim starts, create a new game.
-5. Create your character and name them whatever you'd like.
+6. Create your character and name them whatever you'd like.
-6. **As soon as you gain control of your character, do nothing.** The mods are initializing and this can take several minutes.
+7. **As soon as you gain control of your character, do nothing.** The mods are initializing and this can take several minutes.
 You'll see a list of mods appearing in the top left corner of your screen.
-7. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.
+8. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.

 <table class="tg">
 <thead>